Overview

 click to enlarge

-As the youth sports industry encourages families to focus their children on a limited number of sports, the total number of sports that each child plays annually has declined, from an average of 2.23 sports in 2008 to 1.67 in 2021 (Sports & Fitness Industry Association, 2021).
-In 2021, during the pandemic, the number of sports played slightly increased to 1.67.
-The longer term decline bears implications for sports leagues and media companies, as research shows people who participated in an organized sport are three times more likely to become an avid fan of that sport (researcher Rich Luker, 2017).
+As the youth sports industry encourages families to focus their children on a limited number of sports, the total number of sports that each child plays annually has declined, from an average of 2.23 sports in 2008 to 1.63 in 2023 (Sports & Fitness Industry Association, 2023).
+Children are specializing in one sport even more after the pandemic.
+The average number of sports children ages 6-17 regularly played in 2023 was down 13% since 2019 The longer term decline bears implications for sports leagues and media companies, as research shows people who participated in an organized sport are three times more likely to become an avid fan of that sport (researcher Rich Luker, 2017).

 Parental unease